 The Scoop: Trans Lifeline is a valuable resource for transgender individuals because it connects callers with other members of the trans community.
-The hotline has fielded more than 26,000 calls in the last year from people in crisis or who just need someone to listen.
+The hotline has fielded more than 26,000 calls in the last year from people who just need someone to listen.
 That aid results in fewer people feeling isolated and struggling with misunderstanding, hatred, and transphobia.
 Trans Lifeline focuses on improving mental health, and many of its team members and ambassadors also work in advocacy and education.
-The organization has also provided more than $375,000 in microgrants to help individuals update their names and genders on state- and government-issued IDs.
+The organization has provided more than $500,000 in microgrants to help individuals update their names and genders on state- and government-issued IDs.

 According to a 2016 study, an estimated 390 out of every 100,000 adults in America are transgender.
 That comes out to nearly 1 in every 250 adults — or almost 1 million people in the U.S. The study also showed that the number of people who identify as a gender other than the one assigned at birth had increased rapidly since surveying began in 2007.

 But just because more transgender individuals are comfortable speaking their truths doesn’t mean it’s an easy choice.
 In the U.S., for example, it is illegal for openly transgender people to serve in the American military, and prejudicial attitudes are still pervasive in some parts of the country.

 That’s why, even though a majority of Americans support transgender rights, isolation and identification issues are common in the transgender community.

 A staggering 40% of those in the transgender population report a suicide attempt at some point in their lives, said Bri Barnett, Trans Lifeline Director of Development and Interim Director of Communications.

 Trans Lifeline operates the first hotline in North America that guarantees callers can speak with another member of the transgender community, and those trained professionals are there to listen in times of crisis or if someone just needs to talk.